RafaelSantosBraz/AS2SCompiler/README.md

 Everyone can modify the source code.
 Follow those steps to do and feel free to submit your improvements:

 * Fork this repository.
-* Change or add code (following the coding pattern).
+* Change or add code.
-* Test your changes.
 * Create a pull request.

 ### notes